History of electrical engineering: 19th-century developments

+The first application of electricity that was put to practical use was electromagnetism.
+William Sturgeon invented the electromagnet in 1825.
+Electromagnets were then used in the first practical engineering application of electricity by William Fothergill Cooke and Charles Wheatstone who co-developed a telegraph system that used a number of needles on a board which were moved to point to letters of the alphabet.
+A five needle system was used initially, but was given up as too expensive.
+In 1838 an improvement reduced the number of needles to two, and a patent for this version was taken out by Cooke and Wheatstone.

+Cooke tested the invention, with the London & Blackwall Railway, the London & Birmingham Railway, and the Great Western Railway companies, successively allowing the use of their lines for the experiment.
+Subsequently, railways developed systems with signal boxes along the line communicating with their neighbouring boxes by telegraphic sounding of single-stroke bells and three-position needle telegraph instruments.
+Such systems implementing signalling block systems remained in use on rural lines well into the 21st century.

 Electrical engineering became a profession in the late 19th century.
 Practitioners had created a global electric telegraph network and the first electrical engineering institutions to support the new discipline were founded in the UK and US.
 Although it is impossible to precisely pinpoint a first electrical engineer, Francis Ronalds stands ahead of the field, who created a working electric telegraph system in 1816 and documented his vision of how the world could be transformed by electricity.
 Over 50 years later, he joined the new Society of Telegraph Engineers (soon to be renamed the Institution of Electrical Engineers) where he was regarded by other members as the first of their cohort.
 The donation of his extensive electrical library was a considerable boon for the fledgling Society.

-Development of the scientific basis for electrical engineering, with the tools of modern research techniques, intensified during the 19th century.
+Development of the scientific basis for electrical engineering, using research techniques, intensified during the 19th century.
 Notable developments early in this century include the work of Georg Ohm, who in 1827 quantified the relationship between the electric current and potential difference in a conductor, Michael Faraday, the discoverer of electromagnetic induction in 1831.
 In the 1830s, Georg Ohm also constructed an early electrostatic machine.
 The homopolar generator was developed first by Michael Faraday during his memorable experiments in 1831.
 It was the beginning of modern dynamos – that is, electrical generators which operate using a magnetic field.
-The invention of the industrial generator in 1866 by Werner von Siemens – which did not need external magnetic power – made a large series of other inventions in the wake possible.
+The invention of the industrial generator in 1866 by Werner von Siemens – which did not need external magnetic power – made a large series of other inventions possible.